ml-research/rational_activations/README.md

-# PAU - Padé Activation Units
+# Rational - Padé Activation Units
 Padé Activation Units: End-to-end Learning of Activation Functions in Deep Neural Network

 Arxiv link: https://arxiv.org/abs/1907.06732

 ## 1. About Padé Activation Units

-Padé Activation Units (PAU) are a novel learnable activation function.
-PAUs encode activation functions as rational functions, trainable in an end-to-end fashion using backpropagation and can be seemingless integrated into any neural network in the same way as common activation functions (e.g. ReLU).
+Padé Activation Units (Rational) are a novel learnable activation function.
+Rationals encode activation functions as rational functions, trainable in an end-to-end fashion using backpropagation and can be seemingless integrated into any neural network in the same way as common activation functions (e.g. ReLU).

 <table border="0">
 <tr>